rrvt/ICS-214a/ICS_214a/README.md

 changes to the app.

 ## Update
+### July 6, 2020

+ - Added logic to prevent a crash when window is narrowed.
+ - Add numbers on the field names
+ - Merged Unit Leader Name and Position on output.
+Values are input in separate fields and output to Excel in separate fields.

 ### July 5, 2020

 Lowell made some astute comments about the Excel spreadsheet that resulted from the csv output.
 So the